Equipment Computation

 Precedence:

-final = override ?? computed ?? preset6) Power tiers
+final = override ?? computed6) Power tiers

 Section titled “6) Power tiers”Power tiers are validated as an integer range: